National Museum of Korea: The Oegyujanggak Uigwe

-Two hundred and ninety-seven volumes of the Protocols that were looted in 1866 during the French campaign against Korea were kept at the Bibliothèque nationale de France.
-They were repatriated in April and June 2011 in four separate installments.
-A special exhibition, The Return of the Oegyujanggak Uigwe from France: Records of the State Rites of the Joseon Dynasty, was held from 19 July to 18 September 2011.
+After 145 years, they were repatriated in April and June 2011 in four separate installments.A special exhibition, The Return of the Oegyujanggak Uigwe from France: Records of the State Rites of the Joseon Dynasty, was held from 19 July to 18 September 2011.
 In June 2011, before of the exhibition, the museum showcased five copies of the records to the media, along with the silk covers of other volumes.